Decoherence-free algebras in quantum dynamics: Is complete positivity needed?

 \section{Is complete positivity needed?}

-The answer is no: In this section we will generalize Theorem~\ref{C_star_UCP} and Theorem~\ref{aut_th_UCP} to Schwarz maps, showing that all the previous results are valid for this larger class of maps.
+The answer is no: in this section we will generalize Theorem~\ref{C_star_UCP} and Theorem~\ref{aut_th_UCP} to Schwarz maps, showing that all the previous results are valid for this larger class of maps.
 Therefore, complete positivity and, more generally, $k$-positivity with $k\geqslant 2$ is not used in their full power for characterizing the asymptotic dynamics of an open quantum system, see~\cite[Section 1]{Frigerio_Verri_82} and~\cite[Section V]{wolf2010inverse} for an analogous comment in the Schr\"odinger picture of the evolution.

-A positive unital map $\Phi$ is called strongly positive~\cite{robinson1982strongly}, 1 1/2-positive~\cite{kielanowicz2017spectral}, or \textit{Schwarz}~\cite{wolf2010inverse}, iff it satisfies the operator Schwarz inequality~\eqref{op_Schw_ineq}.
+A positive unital map $\Phi$ is called strongly positive~\cite{robinson1982strongly}, 1-1/2 positive~\cite{kielanowicz2017spectral}, or \textit{Schwarz}~\cite{wolf2010inverse}, if and only if it satisfies the operator Schwarz inequality~\eqref{op_Schw_ineq}.
 (Note that in the literature the unitality assumption is sometimes dropped in the definition of Schwarz maps, see e.g.~\cite{siudzinska2021interpolating}).
 Similarly, we will call a positive unital map obeying the $\star$-operator Schwarz inequality~\eqref{star_op_Schw_ineq} a \emph{$\star$-Schwarz map}.

 The transposition map is an example of a positive unital map not obeying Eq.~\eqref{op_Schw_ineq}.
 As underlined by Choi~\cite[Corollary 2.8]{choi1974schwarz}, any 2-positive unital map is a Schwarz map, and, more generally, a 2-positive map satisfies a generalized operator Schwarz inequality, see~\cite[Corollary 7]{carlen2022characterizing}.
 However, 2-positivity is not necessary for~\eqref{op_Schw_ineq} to hold, see~\cite{choi1980some,chruscinski2020kadison}.
 Furthermore, a concept lying between the operator Schwarz inequality and 2-positivity was recently introduced~\cite{carlen2022characterizing}.
+See~\cite{AFM_2025} for a hierarchy of intermediate notions between positivity and complete positivity.